Understanding heart rate zones can help you tailor your workout to reach your goals

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Heart rate zones are essentially an indication of how hard your heart is working to pump your blood and keep up with the demands of what you’re doing.
-The higher your heart rate, the higher the heart rate zone you’re in and the harder your body is working to keep up.
+Heart rate zones are essentially an indication of how hard your heart works to pump blood and keep up with the demands of what you’re doing, says Travers.
+It’s also a sign of what your body is burning for fuel.

 Advertisement